tbttin/notes/package-managament-arch-linux/makepkg.md

   + Clean up leftover work files and directories after a successful build.

   + `--noarchive`: do not create the archive.

+  + `--verifysource`: download the file if required and perform the integrity checks.

+  + `--nobuild`: when patches checking is required.

 - Generate/update checksums: